 Just like a push up but accelerate as you ascend so you can add a clap at the top of the movement.

-This is the workout I do when I want to have fun and challenge myself, but I don’t have any weights to use.
+This is a travel workout is great if you want to have fun and challenge yourself, but I don’t have any weights to use.

 1 | Burpee (20-30 reps)